BaluRajaDurai/Angular-Task-Tracker/README.md

-This a angular application used to manage our tasks.
+This is a angular application used to manage our tasks.
 # TaskTracker

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.